 Poppy Seed Bread

-Almond Poppy Seed Bread with an almond citrus glaze – a family recipe that is simply the best.
-Moist, buttery, poppy seed bread with a lemon, orange glaze.
+Almond Poppy Seed Bread is a moist bread with a sweet glaze – a family recipe that is simply the best.
+Moist, buttery, poppy seed bread with an orange glaze.
 This recipe is one that you will want to keep.

 My mother-in-law Sheri has a large tight knit group of friends that have been together through the thick and thin of each other’s lives.
 They remind me of the Desperate Housewives without the desperate part.